ezrosent/allocators-rs/info/bagpipes.md

 calling `try_pop` and `try_push` on each individual "pipe" they encounter.
 The semantics of the *try* methods from the `SharedWeakBag` trait are such that threads only stop pushing to or popping from queues that are under load.
-This allow for some light-weight load-balancing of the queues without any additional coordination required.
+This allows for some light-weight load-balancing of the queues without any additional coordination required.

 This structure also allows threads to bail out early if they are preempted too